-This chapter focuses on the potential for racial and ethnic minorities, low-income populations, or children to be disproportionately affected by project-related impacts.
+This chapter focuses on the potential for racial and ethnic minorities, low income populations, or children to be disproportionately affected by project-related impacts.
 Normally an analysis of environmental justice is initiated by determining the presence and proximity of these segments of the population relative to the specific locations that would experience adverse impacts to the human environment.
-The situation on Tinian is unique in this regard because racial or ethnic minority groups (as defined by the United States [U.S.]) comprise almost all of the Tinian population, and the proportions of people living in poverty or who are under 18 years of age are also substantially higher than in the general U.S. population.
-The analysis is further complicated by the fact that Tinian is a relatively small and isolated island, and certain types of impacts would be experienced islandwide.
+The situation on Tinian is unique in this regard because racial or ethnic minority groups (as defined by the U.S.) comprise almost all of the Tinian population, and the proportions of people living in poverty or who are under 18 years of age are also substantially higher than in the general U.S. population.
+The analysis is further complicated by the fact that Tinian is a relatively small and isolated island, and certain types of impacts would be experienced island-wide.
 Accordingly, the analysis of environmental justice described in this chapter acknowledges the unique demographic characteristics of the island population and assumes that the project effects could disproportionately affect disadvantaged groups and children because they comprise relatively high proportions of the population.
-By the same logic, proposed mitigation measures would be expected to effectively mitigate potential environmental justice impacts.
-Consequently, a distinction is made between potential impacts that would be mitigated and those for which no mitigations have been identified.
+By the same logic, mitigation measures that would reduce the severity of any significant project impacts to a less than significant level would be expected to effectively mitigate the associated environmental justice impacts to a less than significant level.
+Consequently, a distinction is made between potential significant impacts that would be mitigated and those for which no mitigations have been identified.
 The focus of this analysis is on the latter type of impacts.
-If a resource area did not have significant impacts, or were mitigable to less than significant, as analyzed in each individual chapter in Volume 2, then it was not further analyzed in this chapter.
-These resources are: geology and soils, water resources, air quality, noise, airspace, recreation, terrestrial and marine biological resources, visual, marine transportation, cultural resources, and hazardous materials and waste.